 This value corresponds with the government policy $(X_2)$ 't-stat' value of the regression output; the sig - value of government policy variable is 0.000.
-Since the sig- value (1.000) is greater than 0.05, then we accept the null hypothesis, i.e., There are no statistically significant waterway transport by private sector due to overconcentration on other transport modes.
-This variable validates the non-competitive nature of the inland waterway transport, as the investment apathy by the private sector in inland waterway transport negates the optimal utilization of inland waterway transport in effects of government policy variables on the underutilization of the Nigerian inland waterway transport.
+Since the sig- value (1.000) is greater than 0.05, then we accept the null hypothesis, i.e., There are no statistically significant effects of government policy variables on the underutilization of the Nigerian inland waterway transport.